serverless/blog/posts/2017-03-07-static-site-post-scheduler.md

 ## Introducing the Post Scheduler for Static Websites

-The [post scheduler](https://github.com/serverless/post-scheduler/) is a serverless project that gives static site owners the ability to schedule posts (or other site content).
+The [post scheduler](https://github.com/serverless/post-scheduler/) is a Serverless project that gives static site owners the ability to schedule posts (or other site content).

 It works with any static site setup (Jekyll, Hugo, Phenomic, Gatsby etc.)

 **How much does it cost?:**

-It's **free** & open source project.
+It's **free** and open source project.
 You can easily run under this under the generous free tier of AWS.

 Just clone it down, add in your repo details and `sls deploy` it into your AWS account.